-Women’s sports have been in for a rough ride lately, with self-ID giving places on women’s teams to trans-identified men. this means that women and girls are losing out on medals, scholarships and trainnig .
+Women’s sports have been in for a rough ride lately, with self-ID giving places on women’s teams to trans-identified men.
+This means that women and girls are losing out on medals, scholarships and training .

-Single-sex clubs like the Brownies, Scouts and Guides now accept trans-identifed children and youth leaders- and parents won’t be informed.
+Single-sex clubs like the Brownies, Scouts and Guides now accept trans-identified boys and youth leaders- and parents won’t be informed.

 When an older man transitions, he is heralded as having found his authentic self, but often little thought is given to the effect this has on his family.

 Finally, here’s an important reminder that it isn’t necessary to agree with everything your child believes in order to support and love them.

 Maxine Blythin, a trans-identified man, who already plays women’s county cricket for Kent, intends to play at ‘as high a level as possible‘ despite the fact that: